pvieira91/pvieira91.github.io/_posts/2016-10-26-run-array-of-promises-sequentially.markdown

     console.log('oops... something went wrong');
   })

-  //Note: We could elaborate a bit more on this and implement a mechanism to know which promises have failed and which were successfull but that's the idea of this post.
+  //Note: We could elaborate a bit more on this and implement a mechanism to know which promises have failed and which were successfull but that's not main the idea of this post.
 ```